Cambridges to Visit Copenhagen

 Read more about the upcoming visit here.Filed under British Royals, Danish Royals

-Tagged Crown Prince Frederik, Crown Princess Mary, Humanitarian Efforts, The Duchess of Cambridge, The Duke of Cambridge, UNICEF, Working Visit.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Humanitarian Efforts, The Duchess of Cambridge, The Duke of Cambridge, UNICEF, Working Visit.